StarpTech/k-andy/README.md

 terraform apply
 ```

+### Cluster access
-`terraform apply` will display the public IP's of your servers.
+`terraform apply` will display the public IP's of your new servers.
 Use the controlplane IP to connect via SSH.

-### Cluster access

 Login into the controlplan server via ssh and copy the kubeconfig.
 You can use a tool like [Lens](https://k8slens.dev/) to work with Kubernetes in a more user friendly way.
 It also support cluster import by pasting the content of `/etc/rancher/k3s/k3s.yaml`.
 Don't forget to replace `127.0.0.1` with the public IP of the `controlplane` server.

 ```sh
 ssh root@<controlplane_public_ip>